-It is the Board's desire that the Superintendent or their his/her designee designated representative, shall attend all meetings of the Board.
-However, if the Superintendent or their his/her designee is unable to attend a regularly scheduled Board meeting, the Board can still meet at its discretion.
-The Superintendent or their his/her designee may [51]shall attend all executive session meetings of the Board except those that concern their his/her evaluation and salary determination.
+It is the Board's desire that the Superintendent or their , shall attend all meetings of the Board.
+However, if the Superintendent or their designee is unable to attend a regularly scheduled Board meeting, the Board can still meet at its discretion.
+The Superintendent or their designee may attend all executive session meetings of the Board except those that concern their evaluation and salary determination.
 The Board may request the attendance of such additional persons as it desires.

 Public Officers Law Article 7

 Education Law Sections 1708 and 3020-a

 General Construction Law Section 41

 Public Officers Law Section 106

-NYS Department of State, Committee on Open Government, OML-AO-#1973, September 13, 1991[52]
+NYS Department of State, Committee on Open Government, OML-AO-#1973, September 13, 1991